 And even have more than one option for travel redemption.
 First, you can book travel directly through the Chase Ultimate Rewards portal.
 And if you go this route, you’ll get 50% more value out of your points.
 Alternatively, you can transfer points to any of Chase’s travel partners, like Southwest Airlines, Flying Blue, Hyatt, and more.

-This card does come with a $550 annual fee that can be scary at first.
-But when you take the $300 travel credit into account, that drops your actual out-of-pocket cost to $250.
+This card does come with an annual fee that can be scary at first.
+But when you take the $300 travel credit into account, that drops your actual out-of-pocket cost significantly.
 If that still sounds too high, you could consider the Reserves sister card, the Chase Sapphire Preferred®, which comes with a more modest $95 annual fee.

 Wells Fargo Propel American Express: Best for No Annual Fee